Skip to main content.

 Header Image

-Outage Alert FAQs
+Outage Alerts FAQs

 How do I sign up for the Outage Alerts?

-What are the benefits of enrolling in the Outage Alerts?
+What are the benefits of Outage Alerts?

 As an Outage Alerts participant, you are one of the first customers to stay up-to-date on any power interruptions at your home or business via text, phone or email.
-Your feedback will help solve unknown problems before we launch the program to all Alabama Power customers.

 I have Outage Alerts feedback I would like to share.
 How do I share it with Alabama Power?